riga/scinum/README.md

 ###### Math operations

-As a drop-in replacement of the `math` module, scinum provides an object `ops` that contains math operations that are aware of uncertainty propagation.
+As a drop-in replacement for the `math` module, scinum provides an object `ops` that contains math operations that are aware of error propagation.

 ```python
 from scinum import Number, ops